nguyendhst/HK231-Specialized-Project/documentation/research/system-design.md

 - Testing of the application should be possible from the platform.

 ### Out of scope
-- Users should be able to debug their application using the platform.
+- Users should be able to debug their application using the platform. (optional)
 - Users should be able to import code into the platform and be able to work on it.

 ## Architectural Overview